reddangerous/FullStack-Web-App-Actix-web-React-PostgreSql-/README.md

 This project provides a basic set of features for user signup and login:

 - User signup with username, email, and password
-- User login with username and password
+- User login with Email and password
-- Password hashing with bcrypt
-- Session management with JWT

-## Documentation

-The project code is commented and includes detailed documentation.
-For more information about the features and how to use them, please refer to the GitHub repository.

 ## Contributing